 Dr. Siegfried John Koegler was born in Planitz, Germany on the 22nd of May, 1921, the eldest of 5 children of Arno Rudolf Koegler and the former Emma Rosa Hoelig.
-His siblings were; Johanna, John, Harry and Marion.
-Dr. Koegler sailed to Canada with his parents and his little sister Johanna aboard the ship, “Empress of Britain” arriving on the 26th May 1923.
+His siblings were; Hanna, John, Harry and Marion.
+Dr. Koegler sailed to Canada with his parents and his little sister Hanna aboard the ship, “Empress of Britain” arriving on the 26th May 1923.
 A little background shows that Dr. Koegler’s grandfather Paul Koegler had immigrated to Kitchener, Ontario from Germany in 1913.
 Grandfather Paul, who was a cabinet maker brought a son named Kurt with him at that time.
 Paul’s wife Anna immigrated in 1920 with 3 more sons; Fritz, Hans and Walter.
 Paul and Anna’s eldest son, was Dr. Koegler’s father Arno and when he and his wife Emma immigrated to Canada, they settled in Kitchener as well.
 Dr. Koegler’s father practiced naturopathic medicine in the Kitchener/Waterloo area and the Koegler family resided at 22 McDougall Avenue.

 Dr. Koegler was a gifted student.
 After completing high school he attended the University of Western Ontario and graduated M.D. in 1944.
 He interned at Victoria Hospital in London and he went on to postgraduate studies in paediatrics in England.